 - 1. Indicate new language with underscores and deleted language with strikethrough.
 Do not use track changes! - 2.
 Please discourage stylistic edits to resolutions.
-Edits should only be made if they improve the clarity of the resolution>s language.
+Edits should only be made if they improve the clarity of the resolution's language.
 Also, please remind attendees that edits are suggestions and may be accepted at the discretion of the Resolutions Committee. - 3.
 Substantive edits to whereas and resolved statements are amendments.
 Please remember the following: - a.
 If an amendment is being proposed, copy and paste the original language below the resolution, and then make the changes with underscores and strikethroughs as necessary. - b.
 An amendment may result in a mismatch with the original title.
 If the resolution title needs to be changed, include that in the amendment. - c.
 Make sure amendments don't result in inconsistencies within a resolution.
-For instance, if an amendment to a resolved statement changes the intent of the resolution, the supporting whereas statements may also need to be amended to support the amended resolved statement. - d.
+For instance, if an amendment to a resolved statement changes the intent of the resolution, the supporting whereas statements may also need to be amended to support the amended resolved statement.
+However, a whereas statement may be dependent on another whereas statement for context and is not required to "stand alone" in the way resolved clauses must stand alone. - d.
 Don't forget to include contacts for each amendment!
 It should be in the format of Name, College, Area (e.g. Joe Smith, City Regional College, Area A). - 4.
 New resolutions: Please copy and paste new resolutions to the end of the packet.
-Don>t try to categorize or number them as that will be done by the Resolutions Committee.
+Don't try to categorize or number them as that will be done by the Resolutions Committee.
 Again, don't forget to include the contact information at the end of each new resolution.